-Mental Health Counseling School District Leader School Building Leader School District Business Leader School Counseling School Psychology Special Education Teacher Leadership Math, Science, Technology Teaching English to Speakers of Other Languages (TESOL)
+Mental Health Counseling School District Leader School Building Leader School District Business Leader School Counseling School Psychology Special Education Teacher Leadership Math, Science, Technology

-The master's degree in education may qualify students for initial/professional teaching certification in early childhood, childhood, early childhood/special education, Teaching English to Speakers of Other Languages (TESOL), special education, literacy and/or middle and adolescence in an academic or a special subject area, provided all other New York state certification requirements are met.
+The master's degree in education may qualify students for initial/professional teaching certification in early childhood, childhood, special, literacy and/or middle and adolescence in an academic or a special subject area, provided all other New York state certification requirements are met.
 The M.S.Ed. in school counseling leads to provisional New York state certification in school counseling.
 The programs in educational leadership may qualify students for New York state certification as a school building leader, a school district leader, or a school district business leader.